 Posts filed under “Foreclosures”

+Earlier this week, we discussed whether Lender Processing Services deserved the “Corporate Death Penalty“.
+You can see all of our prior LPS discussions are here.
 I bring this up because there is a fascinating post over at Reality Check, which declares Florida’s new AG Pam Bondi “the BFF of foreclosure fraudsters” such as LPS.
-(I will have more on Bondi later this week).
+(I…Read More

 Governor Sarah Bloom Raskin